 Location is becoming increasingly important to the sustainability of ICT facilities.
 We've been tracking facilities in North American and Europe which try to leverage geographic features for greener operations.
 Our latest examples include Apple benefiting from its Nevada (US) site's underground water and low risk of natural disasters, a satellite broadcaster favoring Wyoming's cool weather, an award-winning Norwegian data center benefiting from on-site hydro and cooling water, and a video about Iceland.

-US company Verne Global was the first to focus on Iceland.
-It cites what it calls the "Icelandic Advantage" of its data center:
+US company Verne Global was the first company we saw focus on Iceland.
+It cited what it calls the "Icelandic Advantage" of its data center:

 The company also notes that its data center is in a re-purposed military facility, a European trend.

-Microsoft considered the country in 2007 as a data center location, but ZDNet reports, "The main reason [rejected Iceland] was that Microsoft decided to locate its data centers no more than 500 miles from large population centers because of latency issues."
+Microsoft considered the country in 2007 as a data center location, but rejected it.
+Silcon Valley Watcher reported, "The main reason was that Microsoft decided to locate its data centers no more than 500 miles from large population centers because of latency issues."
 The attempt to lure Microsoft did yield Price Waterhouse Coopers' Benchmarking Study on Iceland as a Location For Data Centre Activity.
 More from PWC about Iceland.